rustweave-network/rusty-weave/wasm/README.md

 The following is a brief overview of the SDK folder structure (as available in the release):

-- `web/kaspa` - **full** Rusty Kaspa WASM32 SDK bindings for use in web browsers.
+- `web/kaspa` - **full** Rusty Rustweave WASM32 SDK bindings for use in web browsers.
 - `web/kaspa-rpc` - only the RPC bindings for use in web browsers (reduced WASM binary size).
-- `nodejs/kaspa` - **full** Rusty Kaspa WASM32 SDK bindings for use with NodeJS.
+- `nodejs/kaspa` - **full** Rusty Rustweave WASM32 SDK bindings for use with NodeJS.
-- `docs` - Rusty Kaspa WASM32 SDK documentation.
+- `docs` - Rusty Rustweave WASM32 SDK documentation.
 - `examples` folders contain examples for NodeJS and web browsers.
 - `examples/data` - folder user by examples for configuration and wallet data storage.
 - `examples/javascript` - JavaScript examples.
 - `examples/javascript/general` - General SDK examples (keys & derivation, addresses, encryption, etc.).
 - `examples/javascript/transactions` - Creating, sending and receiving transactions.
-- `examples/javascript/wallet` - Interfacing with the Rusty Kaspa Wallet framework.
+- `examples/javascript/wallet` - Interfacing with the Rusty Rustweave Wallet framework.
 - `examples/typescript` - TypeScript examples.

 If you are using JavaScript and Visual Studio Code, it is highly recommended you replicate